 So I started The Convent.
-Maybe it was nerves or maybe it was a particularly chilly September but it was so cold.
+Maybe it was nerves or maybe it was a particularly chilly September but it was very cold.
 The uniform was so cheap and shoddy you could have spat through it.
-The rumour was that McMillan’s bought it in for a pittance, sold it to us for a fortune and gave the nuns a kickback.
-The blazers were fairly warm.
-They were probably made from the bits of felted up wool sweepings from the Lancashire factory floors, dyed navy blue and sewed into an ugly box shaped garment with a posh badge and braid added on afterwards to give it a bit of ‘class’.
+The rumour was that McKillen's bought it in for a pittance, sold it to us for a fortune and gave the nuns a kickback.
+The blazers were warm enough.
+They were probably made from the bits of felted up wool sweepings from the Lancashire factory floors, dyed navy blue and sewed into an ugly box-shaped garment with a posh badge and braid added on afterwards to give it a bit of ‘class’.
 But the sadistic nuns didn’t allow us to wear the blazers inside so we froze.
 They kept the central heating turned off too.
 Within a couple of days at least half the girls had bought a school jumper.

-After the first week there were only a dozen of us without the jumper.
+After the first week, there were only a dozen of us without the jumper.
 I was so cold I could hardly think.
-By the end of September there were just the two of us, myself and a girl called Eilish.
-Then there was just me.
+By the end of September, there were just two of us, myself and a girl called Eilish.
+And then there was just me.
 My humiliation was total.
 Or so I thought.
 For there was a lot more to come.

 Mammy finally scraped the money together to get me the jumper in October.
 I honestly don’t remember what it cost but it would probably have bought her enough wool to knit the entire family jumpers.
 Oh aye, I forgot to mention that we weren’t allowed to have home knit jumpers.